Magvib/Facebook/README.md

 1. Clone this repository to your local machine using `git clone https://github.com/your-username/facebook-clone.git`
 2. Navigate to the root directory of the project.
 3. Update the `DATABASE_URL` variable in the `.env` file to point to your local database.
+4. Update the `$db_config` array in the `includes/DB.php` file to point to your local database.
-4. Run `npx prisma db push` in the terminal to create the necessary tables in the database.
+5. Run `npx prisma db push` in the terminal to create the necessary tables in the database.
-5. Start a PHP server using the command `php -S 127.0.0.1:8000`
+6. Start a PHP server using the command `php -S 127.0.0.1:8000`
-6. Open `http://localhost:8000` in your web browser to view the app.
+7. Open `http://localhost:8000` in your web browser to view the app.

 Note: You must have PHP and Prisma installed on your local machine to use this method.